To improve your sleep, the first thing you need to do is to get a baseline of where it is at.

 The three activity trackers that I have tried over the last few years are the Misfit Ray, the Fitbit Charge and the Jawbone UP3:

-I found the Fitbit to be the most appealing initially, as it had a visual display which showed me the time and my progress throughout the day, versus the Jawbone and Misfit, which had no display and needed to be synced up to my phone so that I could view their data through their respective mobile apps.
+I found the Fitbit the most appealing initially, as it had a visual display which showed me the time and my progress throughout the day.
+The Jawbone and Misfit had no screen and needed to be synced up to my phone so that I could view their data through their respective mobile apps.

-The big benefit of the Misfit Ray, and the reason why this is the activity tracker that I continue to use is that it uses batteries that only need to be replaced every 4 months versus the 5 day charge of the Fitbit and 7 day charge of the Jawbone.
+The big benefit of the Misfit Ray and the reason why this is the activity tracker that I continue to use is that it uses batteries that only need to be replaced every 4 months versus the 5-day charge of the Fitbit and 7-day charge of the Jawbone.
 The Misfit Ray can also be worn in the shower and in the pool when I go swimming, so I don’t have to keep taking it off every time I am around water.
-It even has a bike and a swim feature, which helps to track a wider variety of activities more accurately across my week.
+It even has a bike and a swimming feature, which helps to track a wider variety of activities more accurately across my week.

-There are plenty of other companies that are getting into this market, and many clients will ask me if it is helpful to get these products.
-I do believe that they are helpful, providing that they are internally consistent.
-What I mean by this is that if you have a good night’s sleep and the data from the tracker typically shows a better quality of sleep, and then you have a bad night’s sleep and the data shows a poorer quality of sleep, it is useful to keep monitoring your sleep using this device.
-If the data that is being produced shows absolutely no relationship to how your sleep feels, it’s probably not going to be very helpful to keep monitoring your sleep in this way.
+There are plenty of other companies that are getting into this market, and many clients will ask me if it is helpful to buy these products.
+I do believe that they are useful, providing that they are internally consistent.
+What I mean by this is that if you have a good night’s sleep and the data from the tracker shows a better quality of sleep, and then you have a terrible night’s sleep, and the data shows an inferior quality of sleep, it is useful to keep monitoring your sleep using this device.
+If the information that is being produced shows absolutely no relationship to how your sleep feels, it’s probably not going to be very helpful to keep monitoring your sleep in this way.